Non-local electrical detection of spin-polarized surface currents in the 3D topological insulator BiSbTeSe$_{2}$

+In this work, we investigate both local (L) and non-local (NL) electrical transport measurements of the surface states in exfoliated BiSbTeSe$_{2}$ (BSTS) flakes~\cite{Ren2011Oct}.
+And indeed, we observe distinctive different spin transport properties in these two configurations.
+On the one hand, the ratio between the spin signal and the background signal is nearly two orders of magnitude higher in the non-local geometry compared to the local geometry, the latter being consistent with values reported in the literature.
+This hints to the fact that so far an unknown phenomena diminishes the spin signal in the local geometry.
+On the other hand, we observe significantly different temperature dependencies between local and non-local spin signals.
+Thermally activated hopping transport is likely the reason for the different temperature dependencies, as the non-local current path is shortened by this temperature activated channel.

-The BSTS flakes were prepared by mechanical exfoliation onto SiO$_2$/Si$^{++}$ substrates.
-Tunnel-barriers were fabricated by evaporation of an Al seed layer ($\approx$1~nm) which got naturally oxidized, followed by thermal atomic layer deposition (ALD) with tri-methylaluminum (TMA) and water as precursors of $\approx$1~nm Al$_2$O$_3$.
-Next, using lithography techniques, patterned cobalt (Co) electrodes were fabricated.
-An optical image of the device together with an atomic force microscope image of the BSTS-flake after exfoliation are shown in Figures~\ref{fig:figure2}(a) and \ref{fig:figure2}(b).
-The thickness of the flake is $\approx$40~nm.
-All transport measurements were performed in a continuous-flow cryostat.
+The BSTS flakes were prepared by mechanical exfoliation onto Si$^{++}$/SiO$_2$(300~nm) substrates.
+Tunnel-barriers were fabricated by evaporation of an aluminium (Al) seed layer ($\approx$~1~nm) over the whole flake which got naturally oxidized, followed by thermal atomic layer deposition (ALD) with tri-methylaluminum (TMA) and water as precursors for an additional $\approx$~1~nm Al$_2$O$_3$.
+Here, the ALD process was used to close pinholes in the naturally oxidized Al$_2$O$_3$ layer.
+In the next step, e-beam lithography and e-beam evaporation was used to fabricate the cobalt (Co) electrodes.
+An optical image of the device together with an atomic force microscope (AFM) image of the BSTS-flake after exfoliation are shown in Figs.~\ref{fig:figure1}(c) and \ref{fig:figure1}(d), respectively.
+The thickness of the flake is $\approx$~40~nm.

-The temperature dependent resistance of the device shows a semiconducting behavior at high temperatures and a transition to a metallic regime at $T$~$\approx$~200~K (see Figure~\ref{fig:figure2}(c)).
-This transition corresponds to the depletion of impurity bands within the bulk band gap~\cite{Ren2010Dec}.
-The metallic behavior, on the other hand, indicates surface transport which persists down to low temperatures.
-As it is depicted in Figure~\ref{fig:figure2}(d), a low-field magneto-resistance measurement at $T$~=~2~K shows the cusp-like feature resulting from weak anti-localization (WAL)~\cite{Chiu2013Jan,Lu2011Sep,Lu2011Aug,Kim2011Aug,Kim2013Jun}.
-The existence of WAL in topological insulators is a hallmark of the strong spin-orbit coupling strength.
-We use the Hikami-Larkin-Nagaoka (HLN) model~\cite{Hikami1980Feb,Ockelmann2015Aug} for fitting the WAL curve (see red trace in Figure~\ref{fig:figure2}(d)) and extract a phase coherence length of around 240~nm.
-We note that WAL measurements cannot easily distinguish between surface and bulk transport~\cite{Ockelmann2015Aug}.
+The temperature dependent resistance of the device, measured in a four-probe configuration, shows a semiconducting behavior at high temperatures and a transition to a metallic regime at $T$~$\approx$~200~K (see Fig.~\ref{fig:figure1}(e)).
+This transition corresponds to the depletion of impurity and defect bands within the bulk band gap~\cite{Ren2010Dec}.
+The metallic behavior, on the other hand, indicates surface transport that persists down to low temperatures.
+As it is depicted in Fig.~\ref{fig:figure1}(f), a low-field magneto-resistance measurement at $T$~=~3~K shows the cusp-like feature resulting from weak anti-localization (WAL)~\cite{Chiu2013Jan,Lu2011Sep,Lu2011Aug,Kim2011Aug,Kim2013Jun}.
+The existence of WAL in topological insulators is a hallmark of the strong spin-orbit coupling.
+We use the Hikami-Larkin-Nagaoka model~\cite{Hikami1980Feb,Ockelmann2015Aug} for fitting the WAL curve (see red trace in Fig.~\ref{fig:figure1}(f)) and extract a phase coherence length of around 240~nm.